funcslam/hasicp/README.md

 # SICP in Haskell
-A Haskell revision for the classic textbook *Structure and Interpretation of Computer Programs*.
+A Haskell-based summary for the classic textbook *Structure and Interpretation of Computer Programs*.